Black Tom Cassidy

 Black Tom Cassidy (Thomas Samuel Eamon Cassidy) is a supervillain appearing in American comic books published by Marvel Comics.
 The character is usually depicted as an enemy of the X-Men, and of his cousin, Banshee.
 In addition to fighting the X-Men, he has clashed with Deadpool a number of times.

 Black Tom is a mutant who can manipulate, bond with, and project energy through plant life.
 He is also capable of issuing concussive blasts with a wooden object, usually a shillelagh.
 Tom was the black sheep of a prominent Irish family.
 He secretly raised Banshee's daughter Siryn, of whose existence Banshee was unaware, and conscripted her into his criminal gang.
 Black Tom was also a longtime criminal partner of the super-strong villain Juggernaut, until Juggernaut's reformation.

 Black Tom Cassidy made his film debut in Deadpool 2, portrayed by Jack Kesy.

 Publication history

-Created by writer Chris Claremont and artist Dave Cockrum, Black Tom Cassidy first appeared as a shadowy figure in Uncanny X-Men #99 (June 1976).
-He later made his first full appearance in Uncanny X-Men #101 (Sept.
-1976), followed by editions #102 (Oct.
-1976), and #103 (Nov.
-1976).
-He subsequently appeared in editions #122 (March 1979), #218 (March 1987), #361 (Sept.
-1998), #369 (April 1999), #411 (Aug.
-2002), #412 (Sept.
-2002), #464 (Sept.
-2005).
-Black Tom Cassidy also made an appearance in the Uncanny X-Men vol. 4 series, showing up in editions #11 through #14 (Aug.
-2016-Oct.
-2016).